Jordan Burns: Personal life

 Burns is the son of Eroy and Arenda Burns.
 Burns's older brother, Jaylon Myers, played football at John Marshall High School and in college.
 His younger brother, Joshua, also played football for John Marshall and UIW despite suffering from aphasia.

+Burns welcomed a son, Jordan Kennedy Burns II on July 30, 2021.
+On July 18, 2024, his son died.